deynesdev/deynesnotes/content/The-Ones-Within/Chapter 2.md

 "Huh?
 We always get the pineapple one here, man", Jacob stated and grabbed the biggest slice of pizza with his right hand.

+I stared at him. *Did we?* I could have sworn...
+I opened my mouth, then closed it.

-"Whatever, I like pineapple pizza too"
+"Whatever, I like pineapple pizza too", I muttered, pulling a slice.

 We ate the pizza and drank our drinks while chatting about university stuff.
 Walking out I felt how full my stomach was.

 "That was a great meal.
 Hey, I was thinking about going to the "DIY" store to grab some props for Ashley's present.
 Wanna go with me?"

-"Nahh man, I drank a liter of beer, rem'ber?", Jacob said, and I noticed that he was barely able to walk straight.
-"Gotta call an Uber and get home, 'kay?"
+"Ah. crap, I can't", Jacob said, pulling out his phone.
+His screen lit up with a text.
+"Coach just called a last-minute training session, I gotta run, man"

 "Sure, brother.
 Take care"